umcu/clinlp/README.md

 cm = nlp.add_pipe("clinlp_context_algorithm", config={"rules": "/path/to/my_own_ruleset.json"})
 ```

-#### Transformer based negation detection
+#### Transformer based detection

-`clinlp` also includes a wrapper around the transformer based negation detector, as described in [van Es et al, 2022](https://doi.org/10.48550/arxiv.2209.00470).
-The underlying transformer can be found on [huggingface](https://huggingface.co/UMCU/MedRoBERTa.nl_NegationDetection).
-It is reported as more accurate than the rule-based version (see paper for details), at the cost of less transparency and additional computational cost.
+`clinlp` also includes a wrapper around some trained transformer models for detector qualifiers, including the negation detector described in [van Es et al, 2022](https://doi.org/10.48550/arxiv.2209.00470).
+The underlying transformers can be found on [huggingface](https://huggingface.co/UMCU/).
+The negation detector for instnace is reported as more accurate than the rule-based version (see paper for details), at the cost of less transparency and additional computational cost.

 First, install the additional dependencies: